adamsmd/BibScrape/README.md

   casing, add an entry to your nouns file.
 See the "NOUNS FILES" section of `bibscrape --help`.

-- By default the `url` and `doi` fields are not LaTeX escaped.
+- By default, the `url` and `doi` fields are not LaTeX escaped.
 Using BibTeX entries with these field may thus require that your LaTeX document use the Latex `url` package.